Here's how to ask for a raise.

 Ask a trusted friend to roleplay with you.
-It may feel uncomfortable, but this mock conversation will make the real one go more smoothly.
-Anticipate your manager’s reaction and prepare your response.
+It may feel uncomfortable, but this mock conversation will make the real one go more smoothly, help you anticipate your manager's reaction, and allow you to prepare your response.

-Don’t send your request via email or over the Slack channel.
-Save this conversation for a time when you can sit down with your manager and make your case face-to-face.
-It’s much easier to read the situation and your boss’ reaction when you can see him or her.
+Don't send your request via email or over the Slack channel.
+Instead, save this conversation for a time when you can sit down with your manager and make your case face-to-face.
+It's much easier to read the situation and your boss' reaction when you can see them.

 If your manager prefers people who don't beat around the bush, schedule a meeting with a clear objective: “I'd like to schedule some time with you to revisit my salary.”
 If your boss prefers a less direct approach, you may want to bring up the subject during your next one-on-one meeting.

 Update your manager on your current responsibilities and recent wins for the company.
 Often, managers aren't fully aware of their employees' workload and accomplishments.
 If you've been a successful, productive member of the team and have been taking on new responsibilities, this is the time to share that information.

 Reiterate your commitment to the organization and its success